sscansan/sscansan/README.md

 - 👨‍💻 🐧 Working with R, LaTeX, markdown, css, SQL, bash and Linux.
 - 📫 Reach me out at stefanoscansani@gmail.com

-!!!
-Once the projects are completed, the repositories are going to be available.
+Due to data protection, the repositories are going to be public once the projects are concluded.